 Drs.
 John Bell and Carolina Ilkow are harnessing their expertise in making cancer-fighting viruses to develop a vaccine against COVID-19 — a made-in-Canada solution.
 In addition, our Biotherapeutics Manufacturing Centre is helping to manufacture three other COVID vaccines for clinical trials, as well as an experimental stem cell therapy.

-As research continues to produce more answers — optimism grows for the team caring for patients.
-The arrival of the first vaccine in December added a glimmer of light at the end of the tunnel.
+As research continues to produce more answers and vaccines continue to roll out across the region, the team caring for patients remains steadfast.
 “The vaccine brings us hope.
 I remember how exciting it was when I received mine,” says Kristine.

 There is hope someday they can start getting back to the way things used to be, or at least close to it.
 For Kristine, it would mean not worrying about hugging her children when she comes home from work.

 For Leah, it would mean letting her mind shut off for the first time in a year – and truly relax.
 For Vanessa, it would mean the excitement of spending time with her fiancé, Colin – also a frontline worker – as they’ve been isolated from each other during the pandemic.
-While there is a feeling of hope, each one takes great pride in the care they’ve been able to provide during these unprecedented times.
+Despite the challenges, each one takes great pride in the care they’ve been able to provide during these unprecedented times.
 And how they also helped each other along the way.